Phase III IPF Clinical Trials

 What Does This Mean?

-These three medications show promise for the treatment of IPF.
+These two medications show promise for the treatment of IPF.
 However, it is not completely sure that phase 3 trials will show that they are safe and effective.
 Not all medications that seem promising in phase 2 trials are actually effective and safe in phase 3 trials.
 Not all medications that are tested in phase 3 trials become approved for use.
 It will be several years before the results of the phase 3 trials are available.
 Other possible medications are also being developed for IPF.
 These are in phase 1 and phase 2 trials now.

 Some patients with IPF are interested in enrolling in clinical trials.
 If you are interested, you can talk to your doctor about whether that is appropriate for you.